North Central Pennsylvania Railroad Crossing Crash Claims Life of One

 According to police, after the impact, the train engineer tried to brake, but the car was pushed about two blocks, before it became dislodged from the engine, just south of Mahoning Street.

-A Car Accident that results in injuries can occur when you least expect it.
-That is why the Pennsylvania Injury Lawyers with Schmidt Kramer Injury Lawyers suggest calling the authorities and an attorney if another driver causes a crash and you or a loved one sustain injuries as a result.
+A car accident that results in injuries can occur when you least expect it.
+That is why the Pennsylvania injury lawyers at Schmidt Kramer suggest calling the authorities and an attorney if another driver causes a crash and you or a loved one sustain injuries as a result.
+In the event that you would like to pursue a damages claim, contact our car accident lawyers today for your free consultation.